cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE relies on the following protocols and primitives:

 - Oblivious Pseudorandom Function (OPRF):
-  - GenerateScalar(): This function generates a random scalar (private key) in the OPRF group base field.
+  - GenerateKeyPair(): This function generates public and private key for the OPRF group.
   - Blind(x): Convert input `x` into an element of the OPRF group, randomize it by some value `r`, producing `M`, and output (`r`, `M`).
   - Evaluate(k, M): Compute the scalar multiplication `k*M` and output the